 There are various plans and benefits offered by many insurers.
-Some of the plans are specially designed for people suffering from ailments like high blood pressure, diabetes, obesity etc.,
+Some of the plans are specially designed for people suffering from ailments like high blood pressure, diabetes, obesity, etc.,

 The main challenge is that individual Health insurance is only for healthy people.
 One must declare family history and current health conditions while taking the policy.
 The insurer then decides to cover or reject the proposal.
 Even if they decide to cover the existing ailments, it gets covered after a certain waiting period.
-This makes tough for senior citizens to get the appropriate health cover.
+This makes it tough for senior citizens to get the appropriate health cover.

 Senior citizen health insurance policy is designed to serve the health needs of senior people who have crossed 60 yrs. of age.
 These policies cover hospital charges and medical expenses incurred due to sickness or injury due to an accident.
 Moreover, in senior citizen health policies, the waiting period set for pre-existing diseases is also lower than the regular individual health policies.

 So now that you know how to cover parents, hope this might help you choose the best approach!
-In case you need any more clarity and you have any question that needs to be answered, feel free to reach us at Ethika.in!
+In case you need any more clarity and you have any question that needs to be answered, feels free to reach us at Ethika.in!